-Paper library cards are offered free of charge and a plastic key chain card is available for $1.00.
+Library cards are offered free of charge and replacement cards are $1.00.
 We recommend that each member of family has their own library card.
 A photo ID (such as a driver’s license, state issued ID card, passport or military ID) and proof of residence (such as a bill with your current address, renter’s agreement, etc.) are required at the time of registration.
 Minors must be accompanied by their parents, since the parent must complete the library card application.
 Cardholder information must be updated every 12 months.
-There is a $1.oo charge to replace lost, damaged or stolen cards.
-If the card is lost or stolen, please report it to the library as soon as possible, so we can prevent unauthorized use.
+If your card is lost or stolen, please report it to the library as soon as possible, so we can prevent unauthorized use.

 2. I am not a resident of Brewster County.
 Can I still get a library card?

 We offer 6-month visitor cards for $15.
-Alternatively, you may visit your home library first and apply for a Texshare card.
-Once you have a Texshare card, you may present it at any participating Texas library that you would like to join.
-From that point, the answer to question #1 applies.
+Alternatively, you may visit your home library first and apply for a TexShare card.
+Once you have a TexShare card, you may present it at any participating Texas library that you would like to join, and they will issue you a card from that library.

 3. How many items may I check out?

 Twenty items per patron.
 Up to 4 out of the 20 materials may be movies on DVD.

 4. How long may I check out materials?